Franz Josef Or Fox Glacier? Which Glacier To Choose?

 Beautiful views to Fox Glacier from just outside of the township.

-And don’t stress!
+And don’t panic to choose!
 This is glacier country.

 If you are struggling between Franz Josef or Fox Glacier you are in the right place and it is totally possible to do both of them!

-More about travel planning for New Zealand and beyond…
+More about travel planning for New Zealand and beyond

-These are the companies we use while traveling fulltime as a family and that we would recommend to anyone planning and booking travel.
+These are the companies we use and can recommend for planning and booking travel.

 • Booking.com – The best all-around accommodation booking site that constantly provides the cheapest and lowest rates.
-They have the widest selection of budget accommodation and it’s easy to filter and sort into price and availability with all the extras you are looking for personally.
+They have the widest selection of budget accommodation.
+It is easy to filter and sort into price and availability with all the extras you are looking for personally.

-• Skyscanner – This is by far our favourite flight search engine.
+• Skyscanner– This is by far our favourite flight search engine.
 They are able to search small websites and budget airlines that larger search sites often miss.
 We book all our flights through Skyscanner.

 • SafetyWing – A global travel insurance that covers people from all over the world while outside their home country.
 You can buy it short or longterm; and even if you are out of the country.

-We are the Steiners: Sarah, Gavin, Harry and Oscar – a family from New Zealand with a love of travel and adventure together… Especially where it takes us off the beaten track!
+Hi!
+We are the Steiners.
+We're a family from New Zealand with a love of travel and adventure - especially where it takes us off the beaten track!
+We've been travelling full-time for over six years now all around the world and our favourite thing is to share that joy of adventure.

-Away with the Steiners uses affiliate links.
+Hi there!
+This is just our disclosure statement - because Away with the Steiners uses affiliate links.
 That means that if you buy something through these links, we may earn a commission at no extra cost to you.

 Leave a Comment